xigxog/examples/go/hello-world/README.md

 We have included everything needed to run the app in Kubernetes.
 This includes:

 - Dockerfile to build and package the app into an OCI container.
-- Kubernetes Deployment to run the app on the Kubernetes cluster.
+- Kubernetes Deployments to run the app on the Kubernetes cluster.
 - Kubernetes ConfigMap to store environment variables used by the app.
-- Kubernetes Service to be able to send requests to the Pod.
+- Kubernetes Service to be able to send requests to the pod.

 Take a look at the various files, there is a lot going on.